-I am also interested in the cognitive mechanisms that underlie bilingual language processing.
-Many studies show that bilinguals recruit inhibitory mechanisms to suppress co-activation from the unintended language and a growing body of literature suggests that a life-time of experience using inhibitory mechanisms can result in a bilingual benefit to executive function and a reduction in age-related decline in comparison to monolingual speakers.
-However, a question of interest is the universality of such inhibitory mechanisms.
-The majority of the bilinguals tested in psycholinguistic experiments are highly educated, literate adults who are attending or who have attended research universities, but this profile does not represent all language users.
-In collaboration with Dr. Paola Dussias and Timothy Poepsel (Dussias, Gullifer, & Poepsel, under review), we show that bilingual speakers of Spanish and Palenquero, a creole language spoken in Columbia and that traditionally has had no standardized writing system recruit the same type of inhibition as the bilinguals who are typically recruited for psycholinguistic experiments.
+One question of interest is the universality of bilingual recruitment of executive control mechanisms.
+Most bilinguals tested in psycholinguistic experiments are highly educated, literate adults who are attending or who have attended research universities, but this profile is not representative of all language users.
+We (Dussias, Gullifer, & Poepsel, 2016) show that bilingual speakers of Spanish and Palenquero, a creole language spoken in Columbia that traditionally has no standardized writing system (though this is changing), recruit similar inhibitory mechanisms as reported in typical psycholinguistic experiments on bilingualism.
+This finding also has consequences for linguistic debates about whether Palenquero is merging with Spanish, one of Palenquero's source languages.
+Specifically, they suggest that the two languages are distinctly represented in the minds of the bilinguals in our sample.
 To our knowledge, this may be the first reported study on language control in a population of creole-speaking bilinguals.

-Following my undergraduate studies, I joined the Penn State community as a "Research Technologist" in the Center for Language Science.
+Following my undergraduate studies, I joined The Pennsylvania State University community as a Research Technologist in the Center for Language Science.
 The CLS is an interdisciplinary group of linguists, psycholinguists, applied linguists, speech-language pathologists, speech scientists, and cognitive neuroscientists who share a common interest in language acquisition and bilingualism.
 From 2007 - 2009, I was the resident webmaster for the CLS and conducted various administrative duties.